Github-Rhodes/webdriverio_test_automation/README.md

 I was unable to completed the UI Automation in the alloted time.
 I will continue to work towards completing this task.
 I want to integrate and utilize Cumcumber.js and Docker.

-### Automation

-- API Automation
-  - Make GET, POST, PUT, and DELETE calls
-  - Set headers for a request
-  - Set the body for a request
-  - Assert the response from a request
-  - Use the response from one call in the request for another
-- UI Automation
-  - Log into the site with credentials

-Sort the items (Lowest Price sort)
-Add two or more items to the shopping cart
-Visit the shopping cart
-Assert that the items that you added are in the cart Remove an item and then continue shopping
-Add another item
-Checkout
-Assert you are purchasing the correct items
-Assert the total price
-Finish checkout